nf-core/configs/docs/stjude.md

 ## To exit: conda deactivate
 ```

-The `conda` or `mamba` will automatically sets up the necessary environment for `Nextflow` execution.
+The `conda` or `mamba` will automatically sets up the necessary environment for `nextflow` execution.

 ## Resource Allocation